dbecu/INH-Restaurant-Ordering-System/README.md

-# ROSA
+# INHOLLAND Restaurant Ordering System Application

-Restaurant Ordering System Application
+Restaurant Ordering System Application created in a team of 6 people